phoboslab/Ejecta/README.md

  - Support `AlertView` (non-block)
  - Support `WebView`
  - Encryption of Resource
+ - More Ad SDKs Integration:
- - Chartboost Integration
+  - Chartboost
- - Google AdMob Integration
+  - Google AdMob
+  - Vungle
  - Some new API/Event/Attribute:
   - `load` event of window
   - `unload` event of window